-Construction worker who died after shooting mourned as loving grandfather dedicated to job
+Construction worker who died after shooting is mourned as loving grandfather dedicated to job

 “His grandchildren were everything to him,” Luis Flores said of his father.

-Aside from work, Flores loved fishing, and he owned a boat that would take him out on the Chesapeake.
+Aside from work, Flores loved fishing and owned a boat that he would take him out on the Chesapeake.
 Whenever he could, he took his grandchildren with him.
 The family provided pictures of Flores holding his pole with a fish dangling off the end, and of his grandchildren on boat.

-Flores not only loved catching fish, “he loved frying fish, and he loved eating fish,” his son said.
+Flores not only loved to catch fish, “he loved frying fish, and he loved eating fish,” his son said.

 The day Flores was shot, his wife, Maria, was out of the country, undergoing surgery.
-Luis Flores said he had a hard time reaching his mother, as his father lay dying in a hospital room.
+Luis Flores said he had a hard time reaching his mother, as his father was dying in a hospital room.

 Luis Flores said there was no hope of survival, but his mother, reached after she emerged from surgery, persuaded doctors to keep her husband on life-support so she could return home and be with him when he died.